PostHog/posthog.com/contents/docs/contribute/contribute-to-website.md

 <HiddenSection headingType='h3' title='Via the GitHub Desktop'>

-The files that have been changed can be viewed within GitHub Desktop along with a diff of the specific change.
+Files that have been changed can be viewed within GitHub Desktop along with a diff of the specific change.

 ![Viewing changes in GitHub Desktop](../../images/docs/contribute/viewing-changes-in-github-desktop.png)